aevyrie/bevy_mod_picking/README.md

 ![](https://img.shields.io/github/workflow/status/aevyrie/bevy_mod_picking/Continuous%20integration) ![](https://img.shields.io/crates/v/bevy_mod_picking)

-This is a 3D mouse picking plugin for [Bevy](https://github.com/bevyengine/bevy).
-The plugin will cast a ray into the scene and check for intersection against all meshes tagged with the `PickableMesh` component.
-The built-in mouse events, highlighting, selection state, and debug cursor are opt-in.
+A [Bevy](https://github.com/bevyengine/bevy) plugin for 3D mouse picking, making it easy to interact with 3D geometry using your mouse or any other ray casting source!.
+The plugin includes built-in mouse events, highlighting, selection state, multi-window support, and a debug cursor, all of which are opt-in.

-**Expect Breaking Changes in `master` - Contributions Welcome**
+**Expect breaking changes in `master` branch - contributions are welcome!**

 ![Picking demo](https://raw.githubusercontent.com/aevyrie/bevy_mod_picking/master/docs/picking_demo.webp)